Ping i525 vs Titleist T200: A Comprehensive Comparison

 Final Words: Ping i525 or Titleist T200?

-While the T200 has a thin topline, a narrow sole, and a tungsten weight in the toe area that enhance its stability and control.
+On the contrary, T200 has a thin topline, a narrow sole, and a tungsten weight in the toe area that enhances its stability and control.

 Related Posts: